YueGroup/yuegroup.github.io/_pages/home.md

 .bottom-text {
   font-size: 20px; /* Adjust the font size as needed */
   font-weight: bold; /* Make the text bold */
+  padding: 0 20px; /* Adjust the padding for left and right sides */
 }

 @media (min-width: 768px) {